mstfcck/SmartCharging/ReadMe.md

 The project runs InMemory database as default.
 If you want to change that update Provider in "appsettings.Development.json".

-Provider:
+**Provider:**

 - InMemory
 - SqlServer

-PS: If you have a SqlServer and want to run on it please use docker-compose to run SqlServer on Docker or use your own database connection.
+**PS:** If you have a SqlServer and want to run on it please use docker-compose to run SqlServer on Docker or use your own database connection.
 After doing that please make sure that you updated the "DefaultConnection" in "appsettings.Development.json".

+_**PS:** I have tried to run the whole application on Docker but there is a technical problem with the Apple Mac M1 (arm processor) so I couldn't test with SqlServer.
+You will see the commented parts on the Docker file related to SqlServer and Application._

-### Database Migrations
+### Database Migrations.

 If you want to re-create the database migrations delete "SmartCharging.Infrastructure/Migrations" folder then run that command (in "source" directory) in terminal.